companyakis/typescript-vue/README.md

-# React, TypeScript, JavaScript and Web3 Smart Contracts
+# TypeScript and Web3 Smart Contracts